eegli/tinyparse/.changeset/silent-shrimps-design.md

 '@eegli/tinyparse': minor
 ---

-It is now possible to specify subcommands.
-Read more in the documentation for [Subcommands and Positional Arguments](https://www.tinyparse.dev/#/reference/subcommands).
+The API has fully changed - it is now easier and cleaner than ever to configure a parser and support for subcommands has been added!